Get branding tips and expert advice delivered straight to your inbox.

-Brandfolder’s usage analytics are more robust.
-Brandfolder’s analytics are also more advanced than Bynder’s.
-Bynder offers great insight on the number of assets you have and how many times assets have been downloaded, but Brandfolder offers more details on who is downloading assets and how they’re being used.
+Brandfolder’s usage analytics are more robust and advanced than Bynder’s.
+Bynder does offer insights on the number of asset downloads, but Brandfolder offers more details about who is downloading assets and how they’re using them.

-Bynder incorporates a number of extra features into their digital asset management system, but they don’t do all of those things well.
-That said, one problem with Bynder’s software is that it tries to do too much.
-Many asset management platforms, not just Bynder, stray from their core offering and try to incorporate other features and functionality in their software for their users.
-While these features can be helpful and time-saving, they can also cause hiccups when they don’t work as expected.
-At Brandfolder, we keep our focus on asset and content management — and allow clients to pick and choose the features and integrations they want to add — so that we can offer the absolute best DAM software to our users, instead of trying to be a DAM and PIM or CMS or CRM software.
+Bynder and many asset management platforms stray from their core offering and incorporate other features and functionality that customers may not need.
+Brandfolder focuses on asset and content management — and allows clients to pick and choose the features and integrations they want to add — so that we can offer the absolute best DAM software, instead of trying to function as a CMS or CRM platform.

-Brandfolder allows users to make software updates and modifications themselves, Bynder’s software changes require the help of a Bynder representative.
-Beyond offering free guest users, we also save teams money by allowing them to make software updates or modify their Brandfolder features all on their own, instead of paying for professional upkeep.
-Of course, our teams are always available to assist with modifications or updates, but we won’t charge teams extra for periodic help.
+Bynder’s software updates require the help of a Bynder representative.
+Brandfolder allows users to make software updates and modifications themselves.
+Of course, our teams are always available to assist with modifications or updates, but we don’t charge extra for periodic help.

-In addition to Brandfolder, many people who consider Bynder also consider Widen, Canto, Nuxeo, MediaValet, and Filecamp.
+In addition to Brandfolder, many people looking for Bynder alternatives also consider Widen, Canto, Nuxeo, MediaValet, and Filecamp.

 Widen’s been around for over 20 years and is a top digital asset management option for mid-size and enterprise businesses (500+ employees).
 Since their debut, they’ve won countless technology awards, expanded to over 175 countries, and worked with clients and e-commerce businesses across all industries.

-In addition to functioning as a DAM, Widen also offers cloud-based solutions for project information management, marketing workflow and resource management, and brand management through its core integrations — instead of branding themselves as a DAM, they describe their software as a DAM+PIM solution and support the content lifecycle from creation to distribution.
-Apart from their main offerings, Widen also integrates with many other tools to enable creative and marketing workflows.
+In addition to functioning as a DAM, Widen offers cloud-based solutions for project information management, marketing workflow and resource management, and brand management through its core integrations.
+Widen describes its software as a DAM+PIM solution that supports the content lifecycle from creation to distribution.

-We’ve noticed three common complaints about Widen: Many users find the software tricky to learn, customer service can be slow to respond, and the software can be costly (starting at $20K).
-However, after getting accustomed to the software, many users find that permissioning is straightforward and searching assets in Widen is simple, and the ability to convert assets on the fly saves teams even more time.
+We’ve noticed three common complaints about Widen: Many users find the software tricky to learn, customer service can be slow to respond, and the software can be costly.
+However, after getting accustomed to the software, many users find that permission management is straightforward and searching for assets is easy.

 While Widen commonly serves enterprise businesses, Canto is often more appropriate for smaller businesses.
-We like Canto because they focus solely on digital asset management, with some light workflow features, without trying to stretch their offerings too far.
-They’ve been in business for over 25 years and have spent a lot of time updating and refining their software to make the ingestion process more streamlined, organization clearer, and searching assets easier.
+We like Canto because it focuses solely on digital asset management, with some light workflow features.
+In the past 25+ years, Canto has spent a lot of time updating and refining its processes for file ingestion, organization, and search.

-MediaValet is the only digital asset management platform built on Microsoft Azure, and MediaValet focuses on digital asset management as its core function.
+MediaValet is the only digital asset management platform built on Microsoft Azure.
 Businesses small and large like MediaValet for its ease of use, collaborative workflow features, and robust search capabilities.
 MediaValet can ingest and organize assets of all types, and users can find digital files after import by browsing asset categories or plugging in search terms.

-While MediaValet is fairly easy to use, some reviewers of the software do mention that searching and finding assets could be easier, and other reviewers mention they’re dissatisfied with the lack of analytics and insight into how assets are performing.
-Another MediaValet con is its limited sharing functionality, as there is no way to create customizable share links for external users.
+While MediaValet is fairly easy to use, some reviews mention that searching and finding assets could be easier, and other reviewers mention that they’re dissatisfied with the lack of analytics.
+MediaValet also lacks sharing functionality, as there is no way to create customizable share links for external users.

 Filecamp is one of the least expensive DAM software options, making it a solid option for smaller companies.
 Filecamp offers three plans: Basic, Advanced, and Professional, with costs ranging from $29 to $89 per month.
-Plans can also be upgraded or downgraded, and storage space can be modified at any point.
+You can also upgrade or downgrade plans, and modify storage space at any point.